hellowac/graphicsbook-zh-cn/includes/glossary.md

 *[geometric modeling]:  Creating a scene by specifying the geometric objects contained in the scene, together with geometric transforms to be applied to them and attributes that determine their appearance.

 *[geometric primitive]:  Geometric objects in a graphics system, such as OpenGL, that are not made up of simpler objects.
 Examples in OpenGL include points, lines, and triangles, but the set of available primitives depends on the graphics system.
 (Note that as the term is used in OpenGL, a single primitive can be made up of many points, line segments, or triangles.)

+*[geometric primitives]:  Geometric objects in a graphics system, such as OpenGL, that are not made up of simpler objects.
+Examples in OpenGL include points, lines, and triangles, but the set of available primitives depends on the graphics system.
+(Note that as the term is used in OpenGL, a single primitive can be made up of many points, line segments, or triangles.)

 *[geometric transform]:  A coordinate transformation; that is, a function that can be applied to each of the points in a geometric object to produce a new object.
 Common transforms include scaling, rotation, and translation.